michiel-jfx/iceconverter/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```
 The fetch should be no problem.
 See the `CurrencySupport` class also for a `java.net.http.HttpClient` implementation to
 fetch the webpage.
-Again, I cannot be held responsible for wrong currency codes.
-This is a tutorial project to create
+Again, I cannot be held responsible for wrong currency conversion rates.
+This is a tutorial project
-your own mobile app on your phone.
-If the fetch fails, the conversion rate is hardcoded to 0.0068 like in the very first
+to create your own mobile app on your phone.
+If the fetch fails, the conversion rate is hardcoded to 0.0068 like in the
-version.
+very first version.
 This will be the case when no internet is available.

 I've changed the markup @FXML page since the first version a bit and put a nice logo in portrait and landscape mode.
-Later goal is to allow a tap on the logo to select another currency (and change the picture of course ;-).
+Later, goal is to allow a tap on the logo to select another currency (and change the picture of course ;-).

 The startup screen shows:<br/><br/> <img src="https://github.com/user-attachments/assets/7a1442d7-0d8a-4d5d-86b0-e638018f91f7" width="250"><br/>